Categories and tags on posts are used to help readers locate information in different ways.

 Categories are like chapters of a book; they provide a general overview of the topics you blog about.
 Whereas tags are more like the index at the back of the book and explode the topic into a million bits.

 On a post you can add as many tags and categories as you need to make the post easier to locate.

 Categories are normally displayed at the top or bottom of posts and in your sidebar using the Category widget.

 Example of categories and tags on the bottom of a post:

 When your readers click on a categories link on a post or in your sidebar it loads a page with all posts that use that tag or category.

-Please note that categories won’t display in your category widget until the category has been assigned to a post.
+Categories don’t display in your category widget until the category has been assigned to a published post.

 For more information between categories and tags please check out this support information.

 What's On This Page?